Kaholo/kaholo-ansible/README.md

 Use of Ansible Vault is not required.
 File `private.key` may be provided in plain text PEM format. (`-----BEGIN PRIVATE KEY-----`)

-Also if providing your own certificate, specify `rekey_ingress: true` in `vars/kaholo.yml`.
+Also if providing your own certificate, specify `rekey_ingress: provided` in `vars/kaholo.yml`.
 The `host` and `domain` parameters used in `vars/kaholo.yml` must match the certificate's designated URL to gain the browser's trust.

+Alternatively, specify `rekey_ingress: lets-encrypt` to generate keys using Let's Encrypt.
+For this the domain name must resolve to the correct IP address, which requires a working DNS entry.

 ## DNS
 While the playbook will configure the server to use the URL `https://{{host}}.{{domain}}` as specified in file `vars/kaholo.yml`, you network's DNS is required to resolve it.
 If DNS cannot be configured appropriately, you can add a line to `/etc/hosts` to direct the name to the correct IP address like so: